wtraylor/modular_megafauna_model/doxygen/herbiv_tutor.md

 - Call the plib function \ref declareitem() in
 	\ref Fauna::ParamReader::declare_parameters()
 	(possibly with your own CB_* code).
-- If you wish, add it to \ref Fauna::ParamReader::mandatory_hft_params so that it must not be omitted.
-If your parameter is not mandatory, make sure it is initialized with a valid value in \ref Fauna::Hft::Hft().
+- If you wish, add it to `mandatory_hft_params` in \ref Fauna::ParamReader::callback() so that it must not be omitted.
 - Extend the example instruction file `data/ins/herbivores.ins`.